drvinceknight/pfm/book/tools-for-mathematics/04-matrices/how/main.md

 ## Multiply matrices together

-To multiply matrices together we use the `@` operator.
+To multiply matrices together use the `@` operator.
 For example to compute:

 $$
     \begin{pmatrix}